International Admission Requirements

 6. Achieve a final grade of 3 or better on the IB English 12 A1 or A2 (HL) or a final grade of 4 or better on the IB English 12 A1 or A2 (SL) or IB English 12 B with a grade of 4 or better.

-7. Achieve a final grade of C or better on the GCSE English First Language O-Level.
+7. Achieve a final grade of C or better on the GCSE O-Level English Language-A.

 8. Achieve a final grade of B or higher in six credits of post-secondary studies in English courses in an approved English-speaking country equivalent to TWU ENG103 and TWU ENG 104.

-Students whose TOEFL, IELTS or CAEL scores do not meet the minimum requirement but who qualify academically to attend TWU may seek entrance to the University through the English as a Second Language International (ESLI) program at Trinity Western.
-These students must register with ESLI and will be assessed regarding their English skills during Orientation, at which time they will be placed in the appropriate ESL level.
+Students whose TOEFL, IELTS or CAEL scores do not meet the minimum requirement but who qualify academically to attend TWU may seek entrance to the University through the Trinity Language Centre (TLC) program at Trinity Western Richmond.
+These students must register with TLC and will be assessed regarding their English skills during Orientation, at which time they will be placed in the appropriate ESL level.
 Upon completion of level 5, they may enrol in a degree program without a TOEFL, IELTS or CAEL score.

 Transfer credit from international schools must be assessed by an external international credit evaluation agency.
 All transcripts sent to an international credit evaluation agency must be official documentation.
 International evaluation reports that are based on unofficial transcripts will not be accepted for transfer credit.